 - Don’t fall into the holiday eating trap.
 “I’m just going to eat junk during the holidays, anyway.
 Might as well start now.”
 What sounds worse, eating junk food for a few days or a few weeks?
 It will be easier to eat healthy again later if you didn’t eat poorly for long.

 - Treat yourself.
 This sounds like conflicting advice, but eating well doesn’t have to be a punishment.
 Find healthy recipes that sound appealing, such as avocado toast or salmon.
 Not all treats must be enjoyed in moderation.
 Holiday foods can be healthy, too.

 - Keep track of what you eat (without beating yourself up).
 You don’t need to record each calorie, but take note of how many cookies – and slices of pie – you’re eating.
 Try smaller portions, too.
-You’ll retain the stomach space to actually enjoy everything and there won’t be cause to feel guilty – more foods, less stress, better health.
+You’ll retain the stomach space to enjoy everything and there won’t have cause to feel guilty – more foods, less stress, better health.

 When you can’t make your normal workout routine.

 - Make (less) time.
 Consistent exercise is important, but walking 30 minutes on the elliptical beats skipping the gym entirely.
-In fact 30 minutes is recommended for your emotional health, too.
+30 minutes is recommended for your emotional health, too.
 If the weather is hospitable, brisk walks will do.
 You can suggest the whole family take one after a big meal.